NomicFoundation/hardhat/docs/design.md

 }
 ```

-A batch is constructed by looking at all unstarted or on-hold vertexes and using the `ExecutionGraph` to determine if all there dependencies have been met (executed successfully).
+A batch is constructed by looking at all unstarted or on-hold vertexes and using the `ExecutionGraph` to determine if all their dependencies have been met (executed successfully).

 The execution engine will wait until all the transactions in a batch have completed or failed or been designated on-hold or timed out.
-Once the batch is complete, either the deployment finishes as complete because because all transactions are complete, as error because there was an error, as on-hold because there was an on-hold result but no errors or timeouts.
+Once the batch is complete, either the deployment finishes as complete because all transactions are complete, as error because there was an error, as on-hold because there was an on-hold result but no errors or timeouts.

 A policy governs how to deal with timed-out transactions.
-By default if an timed-out transaction fails to complete `x` times (once per batch) it becomes a failure.
+By default if a timed-out transaction fails to complete `x` times (once per batch) it becomes a failure.

 Either the entire graph of transactions will eventually succeed, in which case the deployment was a success.
 Or a transaction will fail or be stopped from completing, leading to a failed deployment.